mikelnorth/html-layout/README.md

 <img src="https://devmounta.in/img/logowhiteblue.png" width="250" align="right">

+#My First Commit Stroy
+once upon a time there was a new deceloper.
+He wanted to leanr hot to use git hub.
+So he wrote a stroy about how to make changes to code, and then shar with github.

 # Project Summary

 In this project, you will re-create three different layouts using HTML and CSS.
 Each layout is broken into a different folder.
 Inside each layout's folder you'll find an `index.html`, `index.css`, and an image file.
 The goal is to get as close as possible to the given design.
 Use the given image as a reference.